The National Museum of Australia is devoted to telling stories about Australia and Australians. Even the building has its own story to tell.

 When you arrive:

-- If you have a child/children who tend to wander off write your mobile telephone number on the child or give it to them.
+- If you have a child/children who tend to wander off, write your mobile telephone number on the child or give it to them on a piece of paper.
 Visitor Services staff can then call you if required.

 For families with older children:

 - Make a plan – where to meet and what time